 The opposite of random sampling is selective, or JUDGMENTAL SAMPLING in which we use prior information about the target population to help guide our selection of samples.
-Judgmental sampling is more biased than random sampling, bur requires fewer samples.
-Judgmental sampling is useful if we wish to limit the number of independent variables influencing our results.
-For example, if we are studying the bioaccumulation of PCB's in fish, we may choose to exclude fish that are too small or that appear diseased.
+Judgmental sampling is more biased than random sampling, but requires fewer samples.
+Judgmental sampling is useful if we wish to limit the number of independent variables that might affect our results.
+For example, if we are studying the bioaccumulation of PCB's in fish, we may choose to exclude fish that are too small, too young, or that appear diseased.